A logic-based algorithmic meta-theorem for mim-width: Expressing properties in ( ) logic

 It is not difficult to derive the last equality, we only have to count the contribution of each vertex to $\sumdiv(B_1, \ldots, B_p)$ separately; this equality has also been derived in~\cite{BasteEtAl2020}.
 We have the following observation. \begin{observation} Let $\Pi$ be a vertex subset problem that is expressible in \ac \en logic via formula~$\phi(X)$.
 Then, \textsc{Sum-Diverse $\Pi$} is expressible as an \ac\en optimization problem via a formula $\phi_{div}(X_1, \ldots, X_p)$ such that $\phi$ and $\phi_{div}$ have the same number of size measurements, $\card{\phi_{div}} = \calO(p\card{\phi})$, $d(\phi_{div}) = d(\phi)$, and $r(\phi_{div}) = r(\phi)$. \end{observation}

 \begin{corollary} Let $\Pi$ be a vertex subset problem expressible in \ac \en logic via formula $\phi$.
 Let $d \defeq d(\phi)$, $r \defeq r(\phi)$, and $s$ be the number of size measurements.
-If the input graph to $\Pi$ is given together with a branch decomposition of $\mathsf{f}$-width $w$, we can solve \textsc{Min-Diverse $\Pi$} and \textsc{Sum-Diverse $\Pi$}, asking for $p$ solutions, in time as shown in \cref{tab:div:runtime}. \end{corollary}
+If the input graph to $\Pi$ is given together with a rooted layout of $\mathsf{f}$-width $w$, we can solve \textsc{Min-Diverse $\Pi$} and \textsc{Sum-Diverse $\Pi$}, asking for $p$ solutions, in time as shown in \cref{tab:div:runtime}. \end{corollary}

 One interesting aspect of the previous observations is that they give applications of the parameterized solution diversity paradigm on several well-studied graph classes, as long as they have constant mim-width.
 In particular, for all problems $\Pi$ as in Observation~\ref{obs:div:min}~and~\ref{obs:div:sum}, \textsc{Min-Diverse $\Pi$} and \textsc{Sum-Diverse $\Pi$} parameterized by $r$ alone are in \XP when the input graph is restricted to, for instance, interval graphs, permutation graphs, circular arc graphs, and $H$-graphs (given an $H$-representation); see for instance~\cite{JaffkeThesis,VatshelleThesis} for an overview.
 It would be interesting to see if these problems are actually in \FPT or \W[1]-hard, or to study solution diversity in graph classes of unbounded mim-width, e.g.\ in planar or bipartite graphs.